SteveKCheng/Mallard/README.md

 There is another, much more mature project, called [DuckDB.NET](https://duckdb.net/docs/introduction.html).
 Needless to say, you should certainly look there if you need DuckDB working now in your .NET code.

 I only found out about that other project after starting to write this code on my own.
-I might still continue this project though for a more personal reason: practicing writing good C# code.
+I will still continue this project though for a more personal reason: practicing writing good, solid C# code.
 In particular, I like to exploit the abilities of recent versions of .NET to write C# that has "close to the metal" performance yet remain (relatively) safe — similar to Rust, even though C# does not have the same sophistication of analysis in borrowing/aliasing references.